bradmontgomery/days/README.md

 # Weekend days starting from a specific date
 $ uv run days --start-date 2025-06-01 --on Sat Sun -n 4

+# Using uvx for quick one-off commands (no installation needed)
+$ uvx --from git+https://github.com/bradmontgomery/days days --on Tue Thu -n 6 --group
 ```

 ## Development